azeemsultan/test-app/README.md

 ## Description

-It's a demo application that allows a user to create update delete and read students and courses and register them in courses
+It's a demo application that allows a user to create update delete and read students and courses and register them in courses, A student can register in max 6 courses and student have to student himself into courses by providing his ID and course ID.

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.